WHAT PEOPLE ARE SAYING ABOUT DIMITRIS SGOUROS ON THE INTERNET

 great mathematicians expounded theorems at tender ages (teens and

-below, I think) that affected the course of science, why is it so hard
+science, why is it so hard

 to believe that musical prodigies can be eloquent?